By Rekhit Pachanekar and Chainika Thakar

 In case you want to find out more about moving average trading and wish to learn with a full-fledged course, do explore our course on Technical Analysis Indicators.
 This course will make you familiar with the moving average technical indicator while helping you compare other indicators simultaneously.
 Also, if you wish to go with the moving average trading, you will be able to learn more about each type of moving average and the strategies in depth.

-Note: The original post has been revamped on 10th October 2022 for accuracy, and recentness.
+Note: The original post has been revamped on 06th May 2025 for recentness, and accuracy.

 Disclaimer: All investments and trading in the stock market involve risk.
 Any decision to place trades in the financial markets, including trading in stock or options or other financial instruments is a personal decision that should only be made after thorough research, including a personal risk and financial assessment and the engagement of professional assistance to the extent you believe necessary.
 The trading strategies or related information mentioned in this article is for informational purposes only.